pingcap/docs/develop/dev-guide-sample-application-ruby-rails.md

 - Set up your environment.
 - Connect to your TiDB cluster using Rails.
 - Build and run your application.
-Optionally, you can find [sample code snippets](#sample-code-snippets) for basic CRUD operations.
+Optionally, you can find [sample code snippets](#sample-code-snippets) for basic CRUD operations using ActiveRecord ORM.

 > **Note:**
 >